Expired Pregnancy Tests – Do They Really Work?

 However, while these tests are user-friendly, they can have some problems.
 For instance, one of the most common issues with pregnancy tests is their expiration date.
-This article will help you understand all about expired pregnancy tests, their accuracy and answers some important questions you may have.
+This article will help you understand all about expired pregnancy tests, such as their accuracy, and answer some important questions you may have.

 Do Pregnancy Tests Really Expire?

+“Can pregnancy tests expire?” – yes.
 A lot of pregnant women don’t even realise the fact that pregnancy tests, like all other perishable goods, have an expiration date.
-Nevertheless, home pregnancy tests certainly have a best before date, which is often mentioned on the container or the external packaging.
-So if you have been attempting to get pregnant for some time, but have been experiencing a negative pregnancy test, it might imply that the test itself is non-functional.
+Nevertheless, home pregnancy tests certainly have a best-before date, which is often mentioned on the container or the external packaging.

 When Does a Pregnancy Test Expire?